 Everything you need to know about the Blue Ice Cave

-The Blue Ice Caves are formed natural every winter.
+The Blue Ice Caves are formed naturally every winter.
 Like all ice caves, they begin as crevices in the glacier.
-As the glacier melts, water find its way into these crevices, making them expand and melt faster than the glacier itself.
-Over time, tunnels form and these tunnel will continue in this freezing and melting cycle.
-Sometime, the tunnel disappear altogether and other times, it becomes a gigantic hole.
+As the glacier melts, water finds its way into these crevices, making them expand and melt faster than the glacier itself.
+Over time, tunnels form and these tunnels will continue in this freezing and melting cycle.
+Sometimes, the tunnel disappears altogether and other times, it becomes a gigantic hole.
 When all the right elements are in place, a cave appears.
 This is the typical formation of all glacier ice caves.

 But what makes the ice cave blue?
 The refraction of light.
 Glacier ice is compact ice with little or no air within.
 As light passes through the glacier, only the wave-length of the blue light makes its way through the ice, making them appear blue.
-The more compact the ice is, the more blue it will appear.
-On certain occassions, there has also been purple, red and yellow ice.
+The more compact the ice is, the bluer it will appear.
+On certain occasions, there has also been purple, red and yellow ice.